 Investing in tires for your car or truck can be a daunting task for some drivers.
-When you come to Casey’s for tires, we have a series of questions we ask each customer.
+When you come to Casey’s for tires, we ask each customer a series of questions.
 Using those answers, we can best determine the type of tires that are the best for our customers while staying in their price range.

 Casey’s Chantilly, VA team is here to help you better prepare for investing in tires by listing those questions below!

-What type of tires is currently on the vehicle?
+What type of tire is currently on the vehicle?

 If the driver intends to keep their vehicle for some time, and they like how it feels when they are in motion, they might want to stay with the same type of tires.
 Changing the tire type can have a significant effect on the feel of the ride.